Aziaha James

-Aziaha James (born November 19, 2002) is an American professional basketball player for the Dallas Wings of the Women's National Basketball Association (WNBA).
+Aziaha James (/əˈzaɪʌ/ ə-ZY-uh; born November 19, 2002) is an American professional basketball player for the Dallas Wings of the Women's National Basketball Association (WNBA).
 She played college basketball at NC State.
 She was selected 12th overall by the Wings in the 2025 WNBA draft.

 High school career

 James played basketball for Princess Anne High School in Virginia Beach, Virginia.
 As a junior, she repeated as the Daily Press All-Tidewater Player of the Year and was named Virginia High School League Class 5 Player of the Year.
 Four days after the death of her brother, James scored a career-high 41 points in a quarterfinal win at the Class 5 state tournament.
 She helped her team win the state title in each of her four seasons and its eighth straight as a senior.
 Rated a four-star recruit by ESPN, she committed to play college basketball for NC State.

 College career

 As a freshman at NC State, James averaged 4.2 points per game and was named to the Atlantic Coast Conference (ACC) All-Freshman Team.
 In her sophomore season, she averaged 6.8 points and 2.3 assists per game, primarily coming off the bench.
 As a junior, James entered a leading role and was named first-team All-ACC.
 She helped NC State reach the Final Four of the 2024 NCAA tournament, its first appearance since 1998, and earned most outstanding player honors for the Portland 4 Regional.
-In her last season, James averaged 17,9 points and 4,9 rebounds per game, playing a key role in leading the Wolfpack to its 10th Sweet 16 appearance.
+In her last season, James averaged 17.9 points and 4.9 rebounds per game, playing a key role in leading the Wolfpack to its 10th Sweet 16 appearance.